inkVerb/VIP/701/Lesson-01.md

   - Serving web apps
   - SSL/TLS
   - [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) keys
+    - Go handles this natively with ECDHE cyphers; other languages need it declared explicitly
 - Nginx is still more efficient
   - High-traffic
   - More than one web app on the same server